-If you answered yes to at least one of these questions, you absolutely MUST track conversions!
+If you answered yes to at least one of these questions, you absolutely MUST track conversions in AdWords!

 The point is conversions are important, which makes tracking them even more important.
 I was deeply saddened to hear that less than 50% of active AdWords accounts have conversion tracking implemented.
 Not tracking conversions is essentially like driving down a windy road, in the dark, without your glasses.
 There is no clarity as to whether your marketing efforts are actually working.
 You could be wasting your dime and time on PPC due to a lack of conversions.
 According to Dan Norris, co-founder of Informly, “Blogs that don’t employ conversion strategies generally convert at less than 1%.
 Ones that do convert at 5% or higher.”

 Certain clients of mine who are following my advice and tracking conversions have found that they are getting a heaping pile of ad impressions and even clicks to their sites, but those visitors aren’t converting.
 How frustrating!
 But at least they now have a clear path to focus on – for example by improving their site relevancy and optimizing their landing pages, conversions are likely to follow!
 But without this tracking set up, we would be stumbling down a crooked path with a blindfold on.